FAQ

 • Log out and log back in

-• Check the official Smart app
+• Check the official Smart app to see if it works

 Translations